PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 11:14:33
+Last updated: 2024-04-06 11:15:06
-Random Quote: The purpose of war is peace. - Pablo Escobar
+Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister